cosrnic/WynnAPI/wynnapi/README.md

 ```

 ### Examples
-Examples will be in the examples folder, they are currently a work in progress!
+Examples can be found in the `examples` folder.

 ### Response Codes
 Response Codes and their meanings can be found [here](https://docs.wynncraft.com/Overview/RESPONSES.html).